goauthentik/authentik/website/docs/providers/ldap.md

 You can also configure SSL for your LDAP Providers by selecting a certificate and a server name in the provider settings.

 This enables you to bind on port 636 using LDAPS, StartTLS is not supported.

+## Integrations

+See the integration guide for [sssd](../../integrations/services/sssd/index) for an example guide.